PreziosiRaffaele/apex-log-parser/README.md

 # Apex Log Parser

+## ⚠️ Project Status: Experimental

+This CLI is under active development.
+The current `v1.0.10` release is **not yet considered stable**.

 ## Description

 `apex-log-parser` is a command-line tool designed to parse Salesforce Apex debug logs and output the structured log data as JSON.
 This makes it easier to analyze and process Apex logs programmatically.